Linear Regression: Multiple Regression Theory and Python Implementation (From Scratch & scikit-learn)

 \end{align}

-As in the case of a single explanatory variable, the regression coefficient vector is estimated using the least squares method.
+Just as with the case of a single explanatory variable, we estimate the regression coefficient vector using the least squares method.

 \begin{align*}